RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

    [user@login-x:~]$ man ls

-Use the :guilabel:`space` key to scroll through the output on the screen.
+and use the :guilabel:`space` key to scroll through the output on the screen.

 GUI
 ---

 The cluster environment **is not well suited for GUI type of applications**.
-Most of the commands users need to type in, there are no 'clickable' icons and no pop-up windows.
+Most of the commands users need to type in, there are no clickable icons and no pop-up windows.

 File editing